 Acquired a broad knowledge of, and some of the scholarship relating to, political history in Western and non-Western societies;

 Demonstrated an ability to analyse critically, and make connections between, focussed studies from across time and place;

 Practised core skills necessary to a history degree, notably note-taking, critical analysis, and the ability to form arguments orally and in written work, through effective contributions to seminar activities, oral presentation, essay-writing, and group work

-· Demonstrated understanding of, and the ability to construct arguments about, political changes and continuities
+Demonstrated understanding of, and the ability to construct arguments about, intellectual and cultural changes and continuities.

 Teaching will be in 2 x 1 hour lectures each week, taught over 8 weeks.
 1 x 1 hour discussion seminar in Weeks 1, 2, 4, and 6 and 8 and 1 x 2 hour discussion seminar with formative work session in Weeks 3, 5, 7, and 9.
 Each week students will do reading and preparation in order to be able to contribute to discussion and complete the formative skills tasks.